emqx/emqx-docs/en_US/network/crl.md

     cacertfile = "/etc/emqx/certs/ca.pem"
     # PEM format file containing the SSL/TLS certificate chain for the listener.
 If the certificate is not directly issued by a root CA, the intermediate CA certificates should be appended after the listener certificate to form a chain.
     certfile = "/etc/emqx/certs/server.pem"
-    # PEM format file containing the private key corresponding to the SSL/TLS certificate
+    # PEM format file containing the private key corresponding to the SSL/TLS certificate.
     keyfile = "/etc/emqx/certs/server.key"
     # Must verify peer certificats
     verify = verify_peer
+    # Force the client to send a non-empty certificate, otherwise fail the TLS handshake.
+    fail_if_no_peer_cert = true
     # Also verify client certificate's revocation status
     enable_crl_check = true
   }